mongodb/atlas-sdk-go/docs/doc_3_migration.md

     admin.UseDigestAuth(apiKey, apiSecret))
 ```

-Note: Both SDKs use Digest based authentication.
-The same credentials will apply.
+Note: Both the deprecated [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas) and the Atlas Go SDK use Digest-based authentication.
+The same credentials apply.

-Please follow [authentication guide](https://github.com/mongodb/atlas-sdk-go#authentication) for more information.
+To learn more, see [Authenticate using the Atlas Go SDK](https://github.com/mongodb/atlas-sdk-go#authentication).

-### Error handling
+### Error Handling

-Error handling requires developers to use dedicated methods for casting errors to APIError objects.
+Error handling requires developers to use dedicated methods for casting errors to API error objects:

 ```go
     apiErr, _ := admin.AsError(err)
     log.Fatalf("Error when performing SDK request: %v", apiErr.GetDetail())
 ```
-Please follow [error handling guide](https://github.com/mongodb/atlas-sdk-go#error-handling) for more information.
+To learn more, see [Error Handling](https://github.com/mongodb/atlas-sdk-go#error-handling).

-### Format of the API interface
+### Format of the API Interface

-API interface has changed to differentiate APIs from other methods in the SDK.
+The Atlas Go SDK changes the API interface to differentiate APIs from other methods.

-Each API method has an Api suffix.
+Each API method has an API suffix.
 For example:

 `sdk.Projects` will now `sdk.ProjectsApi`